About

 Because after all, this whole site is a review of what mattered to me in my life.
 It would be really cool to see as I age.

-I know a lot of people post photos of themselves to the internet, but how many lose hours writing about things that interest them?
+I know a lot of people post photos of themselves on social medias, but how many lose hours writing about things that interest them?
 How many risk to be wrong?
 I know I am yet again defending myself and making myself seem large and wise, but I am really so proud of this website.

 What do I want this website to be?